 The research therefore started from the assumption that being a bank that involves the local community in its social base and which places the customer at the center of its activities means being as close as possible to members not just with the range of services, but also interpreting their requirements and being responsible about their expectations, perceptions and involvement needs.

 In the light of these assumptions, questionnaires were firstly constructed ad hoc and scientifically validated and then administered to members of various cooperative banks, returning to each organization a survey report.

-The objective of the research is to understand the relationship between a cooperative bank and its members, looking at the fundamental elements of exchange with the member of a cooperative enterprise: economic participation, ownership-related participation and ideological participation, understood as a sharing of values and identification of the social relevance of the cooperative, but also a fundamental element in defining commitment to the cooperative, loyalty and trust.
+The objective of the research was to understand the relationship between a cooperative bank and its members, looking at the fundamental elements of exchange with the member of a cooperative enterprise: economic participation, ownership-related participation and ideological participation, understood as a sharing of values and identification of the social relevance of the cooperative, and fundamental element in defining commitment to the cooperative, loyalty and trust.

 The scientifically validated survey questionnaire was aimed at members and so far has been administered to 11 cooperative banks of different sizes.
 Samples of members were interviewed, for a total of over 4,000 members.